tmhglnd/jit.underworld/README.md

 **arguments**
 - context name : use the name of your jit.underworld context
-- parameter name : set a custom parameter name for referring when capturing.
-Optional, if none it will use a random number.
+- parameter name : set a custom parameter name for referring when capturing (optional, if none it will use a random number)

 **messages**
 - `capture` - enable/disable the capturing for this object when you run the capture message on jit.underworld.

+## jit.persephone

+The compagnion of jit.hades~.
+Captures all "normal" data per rendering frame.
+This can be ints, floats, lists or symbols.
+All will be stored in the dictionary for non-realtime rendering.

+**arguments**
+- context name : use the name of your jit.underworld context
+- parameter name : set a custom parameter name for referring when capturing (optional, if none it will use a random number)

+**messages**
+- `capture` - enable/disable the capturing for this object when you run the capture message on jit.underworld.
+- `zlmaxsize` - set the max listlength (default is 256)

 ## jit.acheron~